harrellbm/Quartz-Garden/content/Notes on the Nature of Order.md

 > I believe that *all* centers that appear in space - whether they originate in biology, in physical forces, in pure geometry, in color - *are* alike simply in that they all animate space.
 It is this animated space that has its functional effect upon the world, that determines the way things work, that governs the presence of harmony and life.
 > - Nature of Order, Bk 1., p.
 106

+> [!NOTE] Perspective
 I like the idea of wholeness and centers over all. the one thing that I think I have an issue with is the divorce of wholeness from morality.
-I think that using this from a Christian perspective means that there is a difference between healthy and unhealthy “wholeness” because an unhealthy wholeness will by nature create a system of centers that is unhealthy like wise with healthy.
-So you can’t just totally just jump off into the eastern “the world is what it is” kind of mentality which I don’t think is his point but we will see as we go
+I think that using this from a Christian perspective means that there is a difference between healthy and unhealthy “wholeness” because an unhealthy wholeness will by nature create a system of centers that is unhealthy, like wise with healthy.
+So you can’t just totally just jump off into the eastern “the world is what it is” kind of mentality.
+Which is not his point as he gets into explaining how to create and sustain more life and beauty in the world but still something to keep in mind.
+>

-I think I see why he makes the point that it is neutral.
+>I think I see why he makes the point that it is neutral.
 Because he argues that the idea of wholeness is a neutral structure present every where in the world.
-So good or bad there is always a wholeness because it is a structured way of seeing things not a moral or value driven concept
+So good or bad there is always a whole thing because it is a structured way of seeing things not a moral or value driven concept

-Off of this he argues that the quality of life is also a structural phenomenon that can be discerned from within a wholeness.
+Off of this he argues that the quality of life is also a structural phenomenon that can be discerned from within a wholeness (that is a thing which is whole, which would be everything).

 Key ideas connecting this all: